itoshkov/itoshkov.github.io/git-tutorial.md

 It's not that bad, if we ignore the ugly way we clean up the working folder, right?

-But what if we now go to lunch, and when we come back next day we forget what we checked out?
+But what if we now go to lunch, and when we come back next day we forget which commit we switched to?
 Yes, sometimes lunches are that long.

-We can do write some code and then commit:
+We can then write some code and then commit:

 ```bash
 # Set the parent info: